bbbbrianna/bbbbrianna-dataviz-project-template-proposal/README.md

 ![image](https://user-images.githubusercontent.com/42927474/94642438-1aae5900-02b2-11eb-8ffc-92cd4200eda9.png)(https://vizhub.com/bbbbrianna/ecd35efcf8f7432e9e3e92f7d52c2680)

+The data was preprocessed to calculate [the means of features from the top 10 music every year](https://gist.github.com/bbbbrianna/7472f5bf8f2bbab14a3e4411cf8869e0).

 ## Questions & Tasks

 The following tasks and questions will drive the visualization and interaction decisions for this project:

- * How do people's taste of music changes since 2010?
+ * How does people's taste of music change since 2010?
- * Is there a trend of music evaluated by their factors?(e.g. bpm, dance)
+ * Is there a trend of music can be evaluated by their factors?(e.g. bpm, dance)
- * Which artist became more popular and which became less popular?
+ * Which artists are becoming more or less popular?
- * Is there any interactions of the music features?
+ * Is there any interaction of the music features?

+## Schedule of Deliverables
+### Tasks
+* Preprocess to have

 ## Sketches
 The following are my sketches of how the project will look like.